 Interserve Learning & Employment (Services) Limited (ILE) is committed to protecting the privacy and security of your personal information.

-This privacy notice describes how we collect and use personal information about you during and after your time on the Work Programme with us, in accordance with the General Data Protection Regulation (GDPR).
+This privacy notice describes how we collect and use personal information about you during and after your apprenticeship with us, in accordance with the General Data Protection Regulation (GDPR).

 Data protection principles